Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

 \subsection{No-arbitrage Pricing Principles}

-Let us first describe very briefly the commonly adopted pricing paradigm for financial derivatives.
-In essence, a general approach to no-arbitrage pricing hinges on the following steps: 3 pt {\bf Step (L.1).} One first checks whether a market model with predetermined trading rules and primary traded assets is arbitrage-free, where the definition of an arbitrage opportunity is a mathematical formalization of the real-world concept of a risk-free profitable trading opportunity.
-3 pt {\bf Step (L.2).} Given a financial derivative for which the price is yet unspecified, one proposes a price (not necessarily unique) and checks whether the extended model (that is, the model where the financial derivative is postulated to be an additional traded asset) is also arbitrage-free in the sense made precise in Step (L.1).
+Let us first describe very succinctly the classical valuation paradigm for financial derivatives.
+In essence, a general approach to the arbitrage-free pricing hinges, at least implicitly, on the following arguments: 2 pt {\bf Step (L.1).} One first checks whether a market model with predetermined trading rules and primary traded assets is arbitrage-free, where the definition of an arbitrage opportunity is a mathematical formalization of the real-world concept of a risk-free profitable trading opportunity.
+In fact, depending on the framework at hand, several alternative definitions of ``no-arbitrage'' were studied (for an overview, see Fontana \cite{F2015}).
+2 pt {\bf Step (L.2).} Given a financial derivative for which the price is yet unspecified, one proposes a price (not necessarily unique) and checks whether the extended model (that is, the model where the financial derivative is postulated to be an additional traded asset) preserves the no-arbitrage property in the sense made precise in Step (L.1).

-The valuation procedure outlined above can be referred to as the {\it no-arbitrage pricing paradigm}.
-In any linear market model (see the comments after Definition \ref{def:UnderMarket}), the unique price given by replication (or the range of no-arbitrage prices obtained using the concept of superhedging strategies in the case of an incomplete market) is consistent with the no-arbitrage pricing paradigm (L.1)--(L.2), although to establish this property in a continuous-time framework, one needs also to introduce the concept of {\it admissibility} of a trading strategy.
-This is feasible since the strict comparison property of linear BSDEs can be employed to show that replication (or superhedging) will indeed yield prices for derivatives that are consistent with the no-arbitrage pricing paradigm.
-Alternatively, the fundamental theorem of asset pricing (FTAP) can be used to show that the discounted prices defined through admissible trading strategies are local martingales (in fact, supermartingales) under an equivalent local martingale measure.
-The latter property is a well known fundamental feature of stochastic integration, so it covers all linear market models.
+The valuation procedure outlined above can be referred to as the {\it arbitrage-free pricing paradigm}.
+In any linear market model (see the comments after Definition \ref{def:UnderMarket}), one can show that the unique price given by replication (or the range of no-arbitrage prices obtained using the concept of superhedging strategies in the case of an incomplete market) is consistent with the arbitrage-free pricing paradigm (L.1)--(L.2), although to establish this property in a continuous-time framework, one needs also to introduce the concept of {\it admissibility} of a trading strategy.
+In particular, the strict comparison property of linear BSDEs can be employed to show that replication (or superhedging) will indeed yield prices for derivatives that are consistent with the arbitrage-free pricing paradigm.